How do I do business with Aetna?

 Is Supplier Diversity responsible for making purchasing decisions?

-While Supplier Diversity engages consultants and other diverse suppliers to help with various projects for our program, we are not responsible for diverse supplier purchasing decisions across the organization.
-Rather, Supplier Diversity serves as a liaison between diverse suppliers and Aetna purchasers.
-Our role is to facilitate introductions between suppliers and purchasers in hopes that the more aware our purchasers are of the valuable services diverse suppliers provide, the more likely they are to use them.
+No, we are not responsible for diverse supplier purchasing decisions across the organization.
+Rather, Supplier Diversity facilitates introductions between diverse suppliers and Aetna purchasers.
+The more aware our purchasers are of the valuable services diverse suppliers provide, the more likely they are to use them.

-How does Aetna measure their Supplier Diversity success?
+How does Aetna measure its Supplier Diversity success?

 Supplier Diversity success is largely based on the Supplier Diversity Scorecard.
 Each year we establish both a Supplier Diversity target for the overall organization as well as individual targets for each of the business areas.
 At the end of a quarter we distribute a report that measures where each business area is in relation to their target and where the overall organization is in relation to our corporate goal.